lhchandler4/lab-06-back-end/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->

+Number and name of feature: 1 Repository Setup Estimate of time needed to complete: 30 minutes
+Start time: 9:00
+Finish time: 9:20
+Actual time needed to complete: 20 minutes

+Number and name of feature: 2 Locations
+Estimate of time needed to complete: 1.5 hours
+Start time: 9:20
+Finish time: 1:00
+Actual time needed to complete: 3 hours 40 minutes

+Number and name of feature: 3 Weather
+Estimate of time needed to complete: 1.5 hours
+Start time: 12:20
+Finish time: 2:00
+Actual time needed to complete: 1 hour 40 minutes